-41. In the TOSSD system, multilateral providers report on activities that they undertake (including both unearmarked and earmarked allocations i.e. B + C + D in Figure 3).16 The original source of funds can be official providers (through core contributions or pooled funds17) or the private sector (through funds raised in the international capital markets or private charitable contributions to multilateral organisations).
-In the case of funds for which a multilateral institution only provides Trustee services, the organisations implementing the activities, and not the Trustee institution, should report on TOSSD.18

-42. In the case of trust funds managed by several multilateral organisations, it should be considered, on a case-by-case basis, which institution is better placed to report on TOSSD outflows, usually the lead institution.

-43. Triangular co-operation involves a partnership among at least three partners, two of which are TOSSD-eligible countries where three main roles can be identified as follows19 (Figure 4):

-- The beneficiary partner that requests support to tackle a specific development challenge. - The pivotal partner that has relevant domesticproven experience in tackling in addressing the issue in a context similar to that of the beneficiary country, and that and shares its financial resources, knowledge and expertise to help others do the same. - The facilitating partner that helps connect the other partners, and supportsing the collaboration-partnership financially and/or withand technical expertisely.
+- 41. In the TOSSD system, multilateral providers report on activities that they undertake (including both unearmarked and earmarked allocations i.e. B + C + D in Figure 3).
+16 The original source of funds can be official providers (through core contributions or pooled funds17) or the private sector (through funds raised in the international capital markets or private charitable contributions to multilateral organisations).
+In the case of funds for which a multilateral institution only provides Trustee services, the organisations implementing the activities, and not the Trustee institution, should report on TOSSD.18 - 42.
+In the case of trust funds managed by several multilateral organisations, it should be considered, on a case-by-case basis, which institution is better placed to report on TOSSD outflows, usually the lead institution. - 43.
+Triangular co-operation (also referred to as trilateral co-operation) involves a partnership among at least three partners, where three main roles can be identified as follows19 (Figure 4): - The beneficiary partner, which is a TOSSD-eligible country that requests support to tackle a specific development challenge.20 - The pivotal partner that has relevant domestic experience in addressing the issue in a context similar to that of the beneficiary country, and that shares its financial resources, knowledge and expertise to help others do the same. - The facilitating partner that helps connect the other partners, and supports the partnership financially and/or with technical expertise.